The following questions are designed to assist applicants in better understanding the Nevada Broker or Broker Salesperson licensing requirements:

 Q- What is the difference in education between a broker, broker-salesperson and a salesperson?

-A- All licenses must obtain the preliminary requirement of 90 hours of education, which must include the principles and practices of real estate.
+A- All licensees must obtain the preliminary requirement 120 hours of education, which must include the principles and practices of real estate.
 After taking and passing the state of Nevada’s broker test, Brokers and broker-salespersons must then show proof of either eight years experience or 64 college credits (24 of which must be real estate related).
 Students can also use the combination of both experience and education.
 (Formula: every 2 years of experience is equivalent to 16 college credits)

 Q- What functions can a broker perform that a salesperson can’t?